Ukraine retakes key Kyiv suburb; battle for Mariupol rages | Law-Order

 Ukraine retakes key Kyiv suburb; battle for Mariupol rages

-Intensified artillery fire could be heard from the northwest, where Russia has sought to encircle and capture several suburban areas of the capital, a crucial target.Residents sheltered at home or underground under a 35-hour curfew imposed by authorities in the capital that runs to Wednesday morning.Russian forces also pressed their siege of Mariupol after the southern port citys defenders refused demands to surrender, with fleeing civilians describing relentless bombardments and corpses lying in the streets.
+Intensified artillery fire could be heard from the northwest, where Russia has sought to encircle and capture several suburban areas of the capital, a crucial target.Residents sheltered at home or underground under a 35-hour curfew imposed by city authorities that runs to Wednesday morning.Russian forces also continued their siege of Mariupol after the southern port citys defenders refused demands to surrender, with fleeing civilians describing relentless bombardments and corpses lying in the streets.

-Ukraine said it retook a strategically important suburb of Kyiv early Tuesday, as Russian forces squeezed other areas near the capital and their attack on the embattled southern port of Mariupol raged unabated.
+Ukraine said it retook a strategically important suburb of Kyiv on Tuesday, as Russian forces squeezed other areas near the capital and pressed their attack on the embattled southern port of Mariupol.

 Explosions and bursts of gunfire shook Kyiv, and black smoke rose from a spot in the north.
 Intensified artillery fire could be heard from the northwest, where Russia has sought to encircle and capture several suburban areas of the capital, a crucial target.

-Residents sheltered at home or underground under a 35-hour curfew imposed by authorities in the capital that runs to Wednesday morning.
+Residents sheltered at home or underground under a 35-hour curfew imposed by city authorities that runs to Wednesday morning.

-Still, the Defense Ministry said Russian forces battling toward Kyiv were able to partially take other northwest suburbs, Bucha, Hostomel and Irpin, some of which had been under attack almost since Russia's military invaded almost a month ago.
+Still, the Defense Ministry said Russian forces were able to partially take other northwest suburbs, Bucha, Hostomel and Irpin, some of which had been under attack almost since Russia's military invaded almost a month ago.

 Zelenskyy also suggested Kyiv would be open to future discussions on the status of Crimea, which Russia seized in 2014, and areas of the eastern Donbas region held by Russian-backed separatists.
 But he said that was a topic for another time.
 As part of a series of addresses to foreign legislatures to drum up support for Ukraine, Zelenskyy spoke to Italian lawmakers on Tuesday, telling them that the besieged port of Mariupol had been utterly destroyed in the Russian onslaught.
 He also spoke to Pope Francis.